Raguram-N/My-Projects-work/README.md

-# 📚 Kindle Unlimited & Prime Reading project
+# 📚 Kindle Unlimited & Prime Reading

 ## 🔹 About the Projects
 **Kindle Unlimited (KU)** and **Prime Reading (PR)** are Amazon’s eBook subscription and lending services, giving readers access to a vast collection of digital books, magazines, and audiobooks.